 The impact of the digital transformation in Africa could undoubtedly be more vital than any political or economic reform, and could significantly and permanently change the lives of its people.
-While job creation and economic growth is one aspect, digitalization promotes a more inclusive economy, contributes to increased citizen participation, and gives the people the opportunity to express themselves and to play a more active role in the progress and development of their homeland.
+While job creation and economic growth are one aspect, digitalization promotes a more inclusive economy, contributes to increased citizen participation, and gives the people the opportunity to express themselves and to play a more active role in the progress and development of their homeland.

 The digital transformation offers the ability to communicate the stories and values of the people and cultures of Africa to the rest of the world and provides the opportunity to reshape the African narrative.
-Africa is much more than its lush lands, colorful tribes, and magnificent animals and by all means more than the sizeable no-go zone of civil war, corruption, and poverty, often portrayed by the media.
+Africa is much more than its lush lands, colorful tribes, and magnificent animals and by all means, more than the sizeable no-go zone of civil war, corruption, and poverty, often portrayed by the media.